 The maximum amount payable under any grant is approved by The Fund's Board of Directors.
-Grant payments made by The Fund under various program initiatives totaled \$1,680,213 and \$2,004,215 in 2018 and 2017, respectively.
-These grant payments are included in educational leadership program investments and services on the statements of activities.
+Grant payments made by The Fund under various program initiatives totaled \$1,954,618 and \$1,680,213 in 2019 and 2018, respectively.
+These grant payments are included in program grants and related costs on the statements of functional expenses.

 Grants authorized but unpaid at year-end are reported as liabilities.
 Conditional grant commitments are recorded as liabilities when the conditions on which they depend are substantially met.
-As of December 31, 2018, grants that have not met all of the conditions for recognition established at the time of the grant approval by The Fund's Board of Directors totaled \$872,500, all of which is scheduled to be paid in 2019 if all conditions are met.
+As of December 31, 2019, grants that have not met all of the conditions for recognition established at the time of the grant approval by The Fund's Board of Directors totaled \$911,616, of which \$831,616 and \$80,000 are scheduled to be paid in 2020 and 2021, respectively, if all conditions are met.

-As of December 31, 2017, grants that had not met the conditions for recognition established at the time of the grant approval by The Fund's Board of Directors totaled \$1,209,900, of which \$1,012,453 was paid in 2018, \$187,100 is expected to be paid in 2019, and \$10,347 will not be paid.
+As of December 31, 2018, grants that had not met the conditions for recognition established at the time of the grant approval by The Fund's Board of Directors totaled \$872,850, of which \$814,233 was paid in 2019 and \$58,617 will not be paid.